Easy Strategies to Slash Heating Costs This Winter

 December 20, 2021

-With falling temperatures, you’re probably getting ready to turn on the heat for the first time.
+Updated: 12/21/24 With falling temperatures, you’re probably getting ready to turn on the heat for the first time.
 You might notice a burnt odor when you fire up the system.
 Here are some reasons for the burning smell when you turn on your heater.
 Dust on the Surface of the Furnace The most likely culprit behind the scent is probably nothing more than a coating of dust on the surface of your furnace.
 Even the best of housekeepers aren’t likely to be dusting the furnace when it’s not being used.
-When the dust buildup burns off,
+When

 Continue Reading